 Both of them can be termed as wireless speaker system.
 Wi-Fi delivers the same basic convenience as Bluetooth: using your phone's Wi-Fi connection to play music over an external speaker or sound system.
 Just like speakers that use Bluetooth connectivity, it can work with a subscription music service app such as Spotify (via Spotify Connect) or Apple Music, a radio service like Pandora or TuneIn, or your own music collection.
 Here are the best reasons to get a streaming Wi-Fi speaker:

 - A Wi-Fi speaker sounds better than a Bluetooth speaker due to its higher bandwidth.

 - Wi-Fi doesn't take over your phone's audio channel -- so you can take a call without interrupting the song, for example.

 - It also works great for multiroom audio, allowing playback from multiple speakers all over the house via your Wi-Fi network, all controlled by a single phone app.

-- Apple AirPlay/AirPlay 2: The reach of Apple's AirPlay 2 will continue to -- with its most intriguing feature being multiroom -- but there are plenty of speakers out there that still support the original AirPlay.
+- Apple AirPlay/AirPlay 2: The reach of Apple's AirPlay 2 will continue to grow alongside its Music streaming service -- with its most intriguing feature being multiroom -- but there are plenty of speakers out there that still support the original AirPlay.
 Great for iPhone users.

 - Built-in Chromecast: For the cost of entry and ease of use and setup, Chromecast built-in is our current favorite Wi-Fi music system.
 There are no new apps to learn -- just press Cast in a compatible app and music will play out of your speaker(s) of choice.

 Most Wi-Fi speaker products support streaming services such as Pandora and Spotify, but double-check first to be sure.
 Is your music stored in iTunes, Google Play Music or Amazon Music?
-You'll still be fine with a Sonos (for instance), but other products may offer less than perfect support.
+You'll still be fine with a Sonos (for instance), but other products may support as many platforms.